patchew-project/qemu/docs/devel/migration/main.rst

   application to add its own metadata to the start of the file without QEMU interference.

+  The file migration also supports using a file that has already been opened.
+A set of file descriptors is passed to QEMU via an "fdset" (see add-fd QMP command documentation).
+This method allows a management application to have control over the migration file opening operation.
+There are, however, strict requirements to this
+  interface:

+  On the migration source side:
+    - the fdset must contain two file descriptors that are not duplicates between themselves;
+    - if the direct-io capability is to be used, exactly one of the file descriptors must have the O_DIRECT flag set;
+    - the file must be opened with WRONLY both times.

+  On the migration destination side:
+    - the fdset must contain one file descriptor;
+    - the file must be opened with RDONLY.

 In addition, support is included for migration using RDMA, which transports the page data using ``RDMA``, where the hardware takes care of transporting the pages, and the load on the CPU is much lower.
 While the